 Rest the ankle.
 Avoid putting weight on your ankle as best you can.
 If the pain is severe, you may need crutches until it goes away.

 Ice your ankle to reduce pain and swelling.
-Do it for 20 to 30 minutes every three to four hours for two to three days, or until the pain is gone.
+Do it for 15-20 minutes every two to three hours for two days, or until the swelling is improved.
 After that, ice it once a day until you have no other symptoms.

 Compress your ankle.
 Use an elastic bandage to keep down swelling.
 Start wrapping at your toes and work back towards your leg.

 Elevate your ankle on a pillow when you’re sitting or lying down.